RobinTail/vite-plugin-material-symbols/README.md

   type: string
   description: The name of JSX component to obtain the icon names from
   default: Icon
-placeholder:
-  type: string
-  description: The text within index.html that should be replaced
-  default: __MATERIAL_SYMBOLS__
 getUrl:
   type: function
   description: Material Symbols CSS Provider